Cover of Vignettes of Meriam

 About the Author

-Rush holds a mathematics degree from Temple University, an MS in Computer Science from The University of Pennsylvania, and an MFA in Poetry from Rosemont College.
+Rush holds a degree in Mathematics from Temple University, an Masters in Computer Science from The University of Pennsylvania, and a Master of Fine Arts, Poetry from Rosemont College.
 He lives with his wife in near perfect harmony.
-You can find his personal writings at stonylanepress.com.
+You may find his personal writings at blog.stonylanepress.com.